googleapis/python-spanner/docs/snapshot-usage.rst

     with database.snapshot(multi_use=True) as snapshot:
         ...

-:meth:`~google.cloud.spanner.snapshot.Snapshot.begin` can only be used on a snapshot with ``multi_use=True``.
+:meth:`~google.cloud.spanner_v1.snapshot.Snapshot.begin` can only be used on a snapshot with ``multi_use=True``.
 In which case it is also necessary to call if you need to have multiple pending operations.